sweiler6420/CarsAndCoffeeAPI/README.md

 ## Deploying API to Railway.app
 1. Follow directions as per https://faun.pub/deploy-a-fastapi-website-to-railway-c08df2a1e878

+2. Pull master into local branch

-2. Remove bitbucket origin or add new github origin with https://github.com/sweiler6420/CarsAndCoffeeAPI.git url
+3. Remove bitbucket origin

+4. Add new github origin with https://github.com/sweiler6420/CarsAndCoffeeAPI.git url

-3. Push up changes
+5. Commit and push local branch to new github origin into dev branch (for development)

+6. Remove github origin

+7. Add bitbucket origin back

-4. THIS WILL CHANGE
+4. THIS WILL MOST LIKELY CHANGE!